icub-tech-iit/training-systemcomposer-pendulum/README.md

-Author architecturas via System Composer
+Author architectures via System Composer
 =========================================

 Tutorial on using System Composer for Model-Based System Engineering